onnx/onnx/docs/Operators.md

     * bool: no change.

   Float 8 type were introduced to speed up the training of deep models.
-By default the conversion obeys to the following rules:
+By default the conversion of a float *x* obeys to the following rules:

   ============= ========= ========== ========= ===========
-  x value       E4M3FN    E4M3FNUZ   E5M2      E5M2FNUZ
+  x             E4M3FN    E4M3FNUZ   E5M2      E5M2FNUZ
   ============= ========= ========== ========= ===========
   0             0         0          0         0
   -0            -0        0          -0        0